suffolklibraries/lgc/content/collections/events/contemporary-art-gallery-lowestoft.md

     content:
       -
         type: text
-        text: 'There is parking just outside of the venue.'
+        text: 'There is parking just outside of the venue. ' -
-  -
     type: paragraph
     content: